RicardoFernandez286/DataAnalysis/README.md

 The first one, **DataAnalysis_GUI** is designed to process, analyse and plot time-resolved data from pump-probe experiments and time-resolved fluorescence spectra (obtained by combining several single-wavelength TCSPC measurements).
 Support for streak camera and general time-resolved data will be implemented in a future release.

 The second one, **InterfDataAnalysis_GUI** is designed to process, phase, plot and analyse coherent two-dimensional IR (2D-IR) spectra acquired by spectral interferometry in the pump-probe geometry.
 The details of the setup used to acquire the data and the main processing algorithm are described in *J. Opt.
 Soc.
 Am.
-B **28**, 171-178 (2011)* (https://doi.org/10.1364/JOSAB.28.000171).
+B **28**, 171-178 (2011)* [doi: 10.1364/JOSAB.28.000171](https://doi.org/10.1364/JOSAB.28.000171).

 # 2. Basic requirements